cunningham-lab/group_resources/docs/meeting_notes.md

 # Meeting 9/30/21

-Here are some summary results for the survey on group meeting format:
+Here are the results for our survey on group meeting format:

 - Would you like to have group meetings?
     - 6/6 responded yes